amajee11us/amajee11us.github.io/README.md

-# Anay Majee - Academic Profile
+# Anay Majee - Portfolio

-My personal website
+Academic and research profile of Anay Majee.
+This template is adapted from Jon Barron (http://jonbarron.info).